-Commenced in July 2021, the ExpressWay Arts ensemble embarked on a significant skill Building Project through a series of weekly workshops delivered by professional artists to build specific skills, and gain insights, experience and industry connections.
+Taking place between July 2021 and August 2022, the ExpressWay Arts ensemble embarked on a significant skill Building Project through a series of weekly workshops delivered by professional artists to build specific skills, and gain insights, experience and industry connections.
 Disciplines included directing, filmmaking, stage combat/physical theatre, voice work, and writing and performing music.

-The group are also investigate stories within their own local community and work towards small-scale performance outcomes.
+The group investigated stories within their own local community and worked towards small-scale performance outcomes.

-The Skill Building Project 2021 is supported by the South Australian Government through Arts South Australia.
+The Skill Building Project 2021 was supported by the South Australian Government through Arts South Australia.

 ExpressWay Arts’ project LOCKDOWN, was an exploration of ensemble members’ experience of peer-pressure, bullying and risk-taking in schools.
 The project resulted in a live performance as part of the Adelaide Fringe 2021 and a radio play accompanied by teacher resources for the DreamBig Festival.

 Available online March – May 2021